 The Data for this Trading Costs Study

 When it comes to trading costs, most investors (typically retail investors) think of explicit costs like the bid-ask spread and commissions.
 However, in the real world, a huge driver for trading costs is the price impact, especially for larger investors.
 For example, if I try to buy $1mm worth of stock in a single day when the average daily value traded in $100,000, it is likely that my order will have a major impact on the price.
 The 1 penny commission and 1.00% bid/ask spread won’t matter when I execute most of my order at a 20 percent premium to the current market price!

 Of course, the problem with estimating price impact is getting access to live trading data.
 Fortunately, the authors access a unique dataset of over a trillion dollars of live trades from a large institutional money manager (we’re guessing they had help from AQR, call it a hunch).
-The execution data is available for over 32 million unique orders covering 9,128 stocks between 1998 and 2013.
+The execution data is available for over 1.7 trillion dollars in trade value covering nearly 10,000 stocks between 1998 and 2013.
 This institutional manager examined serves as the theoretical “arbitrageur” that seeks to exploit the so-called anomalies documented in the academic literature.
 In fact, the manager examined implements strategies that try and exploit the common academic anomalies (e.g., size, value, momentum).